Are you looking for kid-friendly farm and garden outings around Southern California?

 Sherman Library and Gardens in Corona Del Mar is very small, but their Discovery Garden is a highlight for kids to smell and touch plants.
 This one is better for school age kids rather than toddlers.
 If you have older kids who love taking photos — it’s paradise!

-Centennial Farms in Costa Mesa has lots of animals, but how about the farm?
+Centennial Farm in Costa Mesa has lots of animals, but how about the farm?
 It’s set up in a whimsical way where kids can learn their vegetables and see what they look like on the plant.

 The Niguel Botanical Preserve is another favorite at Crown Valley Community Park behind the YMCA on Crown Valley Parkway.